July 4, 2014 | slip and fall accident Claims

 In order to prove a claim successfully, you and your lawyer will need to be able to demonstrate that the occupier knew or should have known about the hazard and failed to take care of it.

-Compensable Damages on a Liability Claim
+Compensable Damages On A Liability Claim

 If you are eligible to file an occupiers’ liability claim, there are several types of damages for which you might be reimbursed.